BackofenLab/RNAProt/README.md

 #### Secondary structure information

 RNAProt can include structure information in the form of unpaired probabilities for different loop contexts (probabilities for the nucleotide being paired or inside external, hairpin, internal or multi loops).
 The probabilities are calculated using the ViennaRNA Python 3 API (ViennaRNA 2.4.17) and RNAplfold with its sliding window approach, with user-definable parameters (by default these are window size = 70, maximum base pair span length = 50, and probabilities for regions of length u = 3, `--plfold-u 3 --plfold-l 50 --plfold-w 70`).
-In order to include structure information, `--str` has to be set in `rnaprot gt`.
+In order to include structure information, `--str` has to be set when calling `rnaprot gt`.
 For training, `rnaprot train` by default uses all features it can find in the training set folder.
-To specify specific features to use for training, one can add `--use-str` (or in general --use-xxx). `rnaprot train` also offers four different modes for including the structure information (`--str-mode` parameter).
+To specify specific features for training, one can add `--use-str` (or in general --use-xxx). `rnaprot train` also offers four different modes for including the structure information (`--str-mode`).
 Here one can select between using all five context probabilities, using only paired and unpaired probabilities, or use the first two but encoded as one-hot.

 #### Conservation scores

 RNAProt supports two scores measuring evolutionary conservation (phastCons and phyloP).
 Conservation scores can be downloaded from the UCSC website, e.g. using the phastCons and phyloP scores generated from multiple sequence alignments of 99 vertebrate genomes to the human genome (hg38, [phastCons100way](http://hgdownload.cse.ucsc.edu/goldenpath/hg38/phastCons100way/hg38.phastCons100way.bw) and [phyloP100way](http://hgdownload.cse.ucsc.edu/goldenpath/hg38/phyloP100way/hg38.phyloP100way.bw) datasets).
 RNAProt accepts scores in bigWig (.bw) format (modes `rnaprot gt` and `rnaprot gp`, options `--phastcons` and `--phylop`).
 Note that `rnaprot gp` reuses the set file paths used for training (`rnaprot train`), as long as the file paths are still valid.
 If not, it will complain, or you can just overwrite the paths by setting `--phastcons` and `--phylop`.
 To assign conservation scores to transcript regions, RNAProt first maps the transcript regions to the genome, using the provided GTF file.
 To use the conservation features for `rnaprot train`, set `--use-phastcons` or `--use-phylop`.
-Otherwise, if no other feature is specified, `rnaprot train` will use all present features.
+Otherwise, if no other feature is specified, `rnaprot train` will train on all present features.